 In conclusion, understanding these challenges and how to deal with them is important to stay safe with the strategy and data of your company.

 Using the cloud as a platform for digital transformation

 The use of cloud technologies and the progressive migration of our applications to the cloud is part of our digital agenda for LH EMEA Region as we are convinced that this will make us achieve greater efficiency, reliability and flexibility.

 We currently have several solutions developed with cloud technology, such as the Customer Portal.
 This portal provides our customers with 24-hour access to their account information (invoices and delivery notes) and allows us to easily interact with us.
-According to Ellen Smits, Portal solutions Manager at LafargeHolcim IT EMEA, “thanks to this technology, information is available to our clients 24 hours a day, 7 days a week transparently, regardless of back-end solutions that we are using.
+According to Ellen Smits, Portal solutions Manager at LafargeHolcim EMEA Digital Center, “thanks to this technology, information is available to our clients 24 hours a day, 7 days a week transparently, regardless of back-end solutions that we are using.
 Also, cloud development allows us to adapt quickly to the needs of each market and each client, gaining flexibility and agility. “